Updated from "Psst! Closed Meeting / Executive Session Issues and Tips" in Common Ground of the Community Associations Institute (CAI).

 A distinction also must be made between a discussion held in executive session and a privileged discussion held with an attorney.
 The purpose of a closed session is to exclude non-board members and to discuss something in private.
 However, this does not necessarily mean that the closed-session discussions will remain confidential in the event of a lawsuit.
 In one Illinois case, a condominium board went into a closed session to discuss a homeowner's grievances as well as a pending lawsuit.
 A lawsuit was later brought pursuant to the federal Fair Housing Act.
 The court held that discussions between the association and its legal counsel were protected by the attorney-client privilege and could remain private.
 In contrast, the executive session alone did not grant protection to all discussions during the closed session.

-One final caveat: some boards attempt to avoid open meeting requirements by conducting business through other means, such as by e-mail or Internet discussion groups.
+One final caveat: some boards attempt to avoid open meeting requirements by conducting business through other means, such as by e-mail, text or Internet list serves.
 Recognize that there may be no authority to support such "meetings."
-States with open- meeting requirements often specifically prohibit such decisions.
-Even in the absence of such statutes, most states do not recognize decisions made online as official actions.
-At best, such decisions have to be later ratified at a meeting at which a quorum is present.
+States with open-meeting requirements often specifically prohibit such decisions.
+Even in the absence of such statutes, most states do not recognize email or text decisions (which are different than phone or virtual meetings where everyone is live and communicating directly) as official actions.
+Any such decision may have to be later ratified at a meeting at which a quorum is present.

 Numerous statutes and rules can prevent your board from legally meeting in executive session.
 Approach proposals for closed sessions cautiously and with the advice of legal counsel.
 Even if permitted by law and your association’s governing documents, ask yourself whether it is wise to do so.
 Not much has changed since President Kennedy noted inherent opposition to secret proceedings.
 Except for those instances where closed sessions are truly necessary, the cost to the association in terms of controversy and suspicion may do more harm than good.